…your destination for information, tips, and

 After receiving a transplant, it is important that you adopt a healthy lifestyle to help keep you and your new organ well.
 Here you will find diet tips, nutritious recipes, and exercise planning information to help you make informed decisions and healthy choices.

 Being a care partner is a big responsibility.
-After going home from the hospital, your loved one may need help organizing their medications, scheduling visits with healthcare provider, and sticking to a healthy lifestyle.
+After going home from the hospital, your loved one may need help organizing their medications, scheduling visits with healthcare providers, and sticking to a healthy lifestyle.
 Learn about your role immediately after transplant surgery and find tips for helping loved ones adjust during the first year.

 You can also download and print educational resources from this website.